 Image 7: A sample control component for a barcode reader.

-There is a connection to the NON COPP PD601.
-In the PD601, the input register was located and its type noted.
-The same type was used to create a variable in the control component, which is applied in the control logic, having the name “InputBuffer_data”.
+There is a connection to the NON-COPP PD601.
+We located the input register in the PD601 and noted its type.
+We used the same type to create a variable in the control component that is applied in the control logic, having the name “InputBuffer_data”.

-The timermethod is called “Reading_rx” in the init function.
+The timermethod has the name “Reading_rx” in the init function.

 One thing to note is that when the InputBuffer is read, the PD601 removes the read element from the buffer.
-The read value is therefore stored in a temporary local variable used to assign the InputBuffer_data variable.
+The system therefore stores the read value is in a temporary local variable, that we use to assign the InputBuffer_data variable.

-The InputBuffer variable from the control component can be used in a simple visualization.
-As an example, a visualization is illustrated in Image 8, in which a barcode has been scanned:
+We can use the InputBuffer variable from the control component in a simple visualization.
+As an example, you can see Image 8, where we have scanned a barcode: